The Starting Point: ESA WorldCover#

 | Per-tile source/level prep | 37s (6%) | < 1s | Eliminated per-pixel recomputation |

-I also got this nice summary how the rest of the time is spent:
+I also got this nice summary of where the remaining CPU time is spent:

 The remaining CPU time is dominated by fundamental work: page faults for reading mmap’d COG data (19%), writing output pixels (16%), and YCbCr→RGB color conversion (14%).
 These represent the actual cost of decoding JPEG tiles and compositing output images - not overhead.